SirPeseta/SpringerBooks/README.md

 # SpringerBooks
 Repository to download all free Springer Books during COVID-19.

-During COVID-19 the Springer editorial freed the books on the books.pdf.
+During COVID-19 the Springer editorial freed the books included on books.pdf.

 All the links on the pdf are on links.txt.
 The script uses the links on links.txt to download all books.